redecentralize/alternative-internet/README.md

 * [Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.

+* [Fermat.org](http://fermat.org/) is an framework for developing Internet of People apps.

 * [Nymote](http://nymote.org) is a set of tools and software infrastructure, created from the ground up, to provide end-users with life-long control of their networks and personal data.
 It starts with fundamental infrastructure to solve the problems around operating systems for the future, identity for users and devices and data-persistence across those devices.
 Think of it as the toolstack to recapture the original vision of a resilient, decentralised Internet.

 * [Nightweb](https://nightweb.net/) connects your Android device or PC to an anonymous, peer-to-peer social network.
 You can write posts and share photos, and your followers will retrieve them using BitTorrent running over the I2P anonymous network.
 It is still experimental.